UA-DCM: Uncertainty-aware Causal Decision Making via Effect Bound Decomposition: Causal Decision-Making with Finite Data

-The proofs are provided in Section~\ref{ap:thm2} and Section~\ref{ap:thm3}.
-In words, the collection of causal effects for a continuous set of observational distributions forms a contiguous interval in $[0,1]$.
-This establishes that it is sufficient to obtain two numbers, one maximum causal effect and one minimum causal effect, to characterize this range of causal effect values.
-For certain graphs and queries, this problem can be solved easily, e.g., in the backdoor graph, the objective can be reduced to a linear program (\cref{sec:backdoor_exp}).
+In words, the collection of ATEs for a set of observational distributions forms a contiguous interval in $[0,1]$.
+This establishes that it is sufficient to obtain two numbers, one maximum and one minimum ATE, to characterize this range of ATE values.
+For certain graphs this problem can be solved easily, e.g., in the backdoor graph, the objective can be reduced to a linear program (\Cref{sec:backdoor_exp}).
+Next we address non-identifiable queries under finite sample uncertainty.
+When the causal effect is uniquely identifiable from observational data, we can have pointwise estimation with infinite samples or bounds with finite samples.
+However, with unobserved confounders, even with infinite samples, we might not uniquely estimate the effect from observational data.
+This is known as a non-identifiable query: multiple SCMs consistent with the given causal graph and observational data, but with different causal effects.
+For a fixed causal graph and observational distribution, existing algorithms can be used to search the SCM space to find the maximum and minimum causal effect and construct a bound $[L_{x}, U_{x}]$.
+For a non-identifiable query, we might not uniquely estimate the effect from observational data even with infinite samples.
+There exist SCMs consistent with the given causal graph and observational data that induce different causal effects.
+For a fixed distribution, existing algorithms can be used to construct bounds of causal effect $P(y|\Do(x))\in [L_{x}, U_{x}]$.

-For more general queries, this can be achieved through several existing methods.
-However, such optimization problems are hard to solve.
-For example, one can use the canonical SCM method which requires exponential space in general and solving very complicated polynomial programs.
-Alternatively, approximate heuristic solvers, such as Autobound~\citep{duarte2024automated} can also be used.
-But they may take a long time to obtain meaningful bounds.
-We are the first to address this optimization problem with finite samples by proposing neural networks to simulate causal models, known in the literature as deep causal generative models (DCM) \citep{kocaoglu2018causalgan,rahman2024modular} or neural causal models~\citep{xia2021causal,hu2021generative}.
-The final output is the upper and lower bounds of the \textit{identifiable} causal query, i.e., $[L,U]$, created due to the finite sample uncertainty.
-We can decide action $X=1$ is better if $[L_{x_0}, U_{x_0}]$ and $[L_{x_1}, U_{x_1}]$ are separated and $L_{x_1}> U_{x_0}$.
+Similar to Theorem~\ref{thm:id-surj}, finding these two values: $L_{x}, U_{x}$ is sufficient to characterize the range of causal effect values for a non-id query.
+Formally,